 10 – Marine research expedition in Madagascar

-During these 6 week placement the first two weeks are spent on intensive science training which gives the skills and knowledge to carry out research dives.
-The training involves snorkelling and diving as well as informal lectures, small group discussions and practical exercises on coral and fish species identification.
+During these 6 week placements, the first two weeks are spent on intensive science training which gives the skills and knowledge to carry out research dives.
+The training involves snorkeling and diving as well as informal lectures, small group discussions and practical exercises on coral and fish species identification.

 Whilst on research dives participants collect critical marine inventory data, which feed into published reports and scientific papers about the state of Madagascar’s coral reefs.

 Most divers have experienced nights dives but very few will have experienced night diving like this.
 Eight miles offshore, far from the reefs, above 1000m of dark water divers descend to a specially constructed rig of steel bars with underwater lights at both ends.
 The rig, which has been lowered into the water 30 minutes before the dive starts, will have attracted some of the ocean’s weirdest and most wonderful creatures to rise from the depths – from post-larval fish of many different species to cephalopods, jellyfish and crustaceans.
-Participants report this is initially an unsettling, senses going into overdrive, dive as beyond the boundaries of the lights the black of the deep oceans and the teeth it contains sends their imagination wild.
+Participants report this is initially an unsettling, senses going into overdrive, dive as beyond the boundaries of the lights the black of the deep oceans and the teeth it contains send their imagination wild.
 Gradually though the beauty of the glowing macro creatures and the speedy flights of pelagic squid and swarms of pulsing jellies moving into and out of the lights fascinate them and the fear is forgotten.
-Apparently a calm zen like feeling descends and divers report they feel as if they are having a truly alien encounter.
+Apparently, calm zen-like feelings descend and divers report they feel as if they are having a truly alien encounter.

 Dive Level: all divers must have precious night diving experience and a minimum of 50 logged dives.
 There is a maximum of four divers per trip.